MARIUS MESSINESE / French, born in 1987

 In his very Hollywood settings, Marius Messinese creates an environment that is both synthetic and realistic, halfway between seduction and intrigue.
 The idyllic scenes of gardens, swimming pools and magazine interiors are inhabited by objects that introduce an ambiguous narrative.
-The omnipresent contrast supports this tension: textured areas are opposed to flat surfaces, bold colors to shaded areas, the rectitude of the architecture to the vegetation.
-The planes are superimposed in a sometimes incongruous cutting, supporting the notions of space and solitude.
+The omnipresent contrast supports this tension: textured areas are opposed to flat surfaces, clear colors to shaded parts, the rectitude of the architecture to the vegetal bubbling.
+The planes are superimposed in a sometimes incongruous cutting, enhancing the notions of space and solitude.

 Marius Messinese works to make the emptiness and silence palpable.
-The objects, placed there, become simple "clues" of the human presence, thus underlining in hollow its obvious absence.
+The objects, placed here and there, become simple "clues" of the human presence, thus underlining its obvious absence.

-We immediately think of David Hockney and Edward Hopper, but the painter also summons other influences of Pop Art, such as Ed Ruscha, Allan D'Arcangelo, Richard Prince, Jonas Wood, or the designer Nathalie du Pasquier.
-We can also note the influence of Californian modernist architects such as John Lautner, Craig Ellwood, Albert Frey or Richard Neutra.
+One obviously thinks of David Hockney in his Californian period of the 60's, but the painter summons many other influences of Pop Art, such as Ed Ruscha, Allan D'Arcangelo, Richard Prince, Jonas Wood or Nathalie du Pasquier.
+His intriguing atmospheres recall the scenes of Edward Hopper and Giorgio de Chirico, as well as the movies of David Lynch.
+Finally, we note the major influence of the Californian modernist architects of the 30s and 40s such as John Lautner, Craig Ellwood, Albert Frey or Richard Neutra.

-Born in Marseille, into a family of textile designers, Marius Messinese successively touches on music, fashion and writing.
-Graduated from a fashion school, where he specialized in pattern design, it is as an autodidact that he decides in 2018 to devote himself fully to painting, in which he will find his true means of expression.
-Claiming a very Americanized culture, that he nourishes with travel, music and cinema, he constructs a work inhabited by archetypal visions of Florida or California.
+Born in 1987 in a family of textile designers, Marius Messinese successively touches music, writing and fashion.
+He graduated from a fashion school, specializing in the creation of patterns, but it is as a self-taught artist that he decides in 2018 to devote himself fully to painting, in which he will find his true means of expression.
+Claiming a very Americanized culture, which he feeds with travel, music and cinema, he builds a work inhabited by archetypal visions of Florida and California.